ryanfb/gnomvat/README.md

 [English translations from the Gnomologium Vaticanum](https://ryanfb.github.io/gnomvat/gnomvat).

 The Greek text used is: L. Sternbach, *Gnomologium Vaticanum e codice Vaticano Graeco 743.
 Texte und Kommentare* 2.
 Berlin: De Gruyter, 1887 (repr.
 1963).
+Berichtigungsliste readings have been incorporated into the text.

 See also: [Vat.gr.743](https://digi.vatlib.it/mss/detail/Vat.gr.743)